 That feeling of togetherness around Valentine’s Day?
 In the workplace this year, showing appreciation and spreading positive vibes is even more crucial.
 Covid-19 has turned the workplace - and life in general - on its head, filling it with uncertainty and tricky challenges.
+And we're still feeling unsettled despite adjusting to nearly 2 years of constant change.

 Talking to the candidates we recruit for clients at HR GO, it’s crystal clear that feedback and recognition from their managers is high on their wish list.
 Now so more than ever.